-MIFID complexity
+MIFID complexity FX 1

-1.a. hedging of foreign currency revenues for a single expiry product description
+• 1.a. hedging of foreign currency expenses for a single expiry product description

-You can fix the exchange rate of the conversion of foreign currency revenue due some time in the future at the present point in time already with respect to the future date in question.
-Whatever the spot exchange rate upon expiry is, your company will sell the foreign currency at the forward rate set as part of this deal.
-In other words, your company will acquire a right as well as an obligation to sell foreign currency upon the trade date, and both the potential foreign exchange gains and losses can be unlimited in theory.
+You can fix the exchange rate of the conversion of a foreign currency expense due some time in the future at the present point in time already, with respect to the future date in question.
+Whatever the spot exchange rate upon expiry is, your company will buy the foreign currency needed at the forward rate set as part of this deal.
+In other words, your company will acquire a right as well as an obligation to buy foreign currency upon the trade date, and both the foreign exchange gains and losses can be unlimited in theory.